This Could Be Your Best Year Sober

 When we are in the midst of the addiction, days just melt together and become one big, gigantic dump.
 That’s how I felt at the end of my drinking – like I was stuck in an empty life.
 The shame and the guilt kept me locked up in my apparent, just drinking – alone, depressed, hopeless, lost, and angry – that is no way to live!

 I know that coming to terms with this malady is pretty scary.
-I am pretty sure that no one has ever said that they wanted to be an alcoholic!
-As a matter of fact, I probably tried everything imaginable to prove that I was not an alcoholic.
-AND, I was not going to let anyone label me as an alcoholic either!
+I am pretty sure that no one has ever said that they wanted suffer with Alcohol Use Disorder (AUD)!
+As a matter of fact, I probably tried everything imaginable to prove that I was not, AND, I was not going to let anyone label me as an alcoholic either!
 But in reality, no matter what I tried, no amount of will-power could help me control my drinking and my life was just falling apart!

 I was embarrassed, and I carried with me the overwhelming stigma associated with alcoholism and other addictions – the belief that the addiction is caused by low morals, or personal weakness or lack of self-control.
-Some people believe that only weak and bad people are alcoholics; undesirable persons are alcoholics; alcoholics are unkempt, uneducated, and often add no value to society.
-For the same reason, getting sober didn’t seem like an option either because if I was going to get sober that would mean that I was also admitting that I was an alcoholic!
+Some people believe that only weak and bad people get addicted; only undesirable persons are alcoholics; addicts are unkempt, uneducated, and often add no value to society.
+For the same reason, getting sober didn’t seem like an option either because if I was going to get sober that would mean that I was also admitting that I had a problem!

-But the truth is that I didn’t choose to be an alcoholic, and all kinds of people, the well-educated, the rich and the poor, and people from any racial and socioeconomic background have the potential to become an alcoholic.
-Alcoholism is a disease and it usually starts very innocently.
+But the truth is that I didn’t choose to have this disease, and all kinds of people, the well-educated, the rich and the poor, and people from any racial and socioeconomic background have the potential to have AUD.
+Alcohol Use Disorder (AUD) is a disease and it usually starts very innocently.
 Most people in our society can go out and have an alcoholic beverage or two, and then stop.
-But for the alcoholic, they cannot stop with one or two alcoholic beverages, and it is that inability to stop that causes so much pain and suffering.
+But for the person AUD, they cannot stop with one or two alcoholic beverages, and it is that inability to stop that causes so much pain and suffering.
 Many never talk about it or seek help based on their own, as well as society’s assumptions and shames.

 I still remember being in rehab and feeling totally depressed, and still suffering from the preconceived notions that I was weak, a failure and a worthless human!